 The cryoprotectant your lab selects for long-term storage of both eukaryotic and bacterial cell storage can have profound implications for future experimental results.
 Cryoprotectants, literally “to protect cells and tissue from damage due to freezing,” can be man-made, or generated in nature.
 For example, some species of plants and animals produce substances with anti-freeze properties to help them survive cold environments.
 The sugar trehalose is one such compound, and is being tested as a cryoprotectant option for lab use.

 These cellular guardians are generally formulated with other substances

 Just as there are many different types of laboratories with varying needs, there are many laboratory freezers/refrigerators to fill those needs.
 Based on the types of specimens and supplies you intend to store, choose a freezer that fits the bill.
 Keep reading for some information that will help you determine which units work best for your lab.

 Jewett Pass-Thru Lab Refrigerators

 If you handle non-critical samples that still require temperature uniformity and security, these Pass-Thru refrigerators are ideal.
 Your laboratory will run more efficiently with the ability to access the refrigerator at multiple entry points.
 The dual-direction sliding drawers are convenient for technicians on both sides to quickly access samples and supplies.
 With heated, triple-pane glass doors, there is no risk of condensation or fog.
 When necessary, you can secure your samples by locking the door with a key.
-Its affordability makes it a great choice fo
+Its affordability makes it a great choice for life-science,

 For decades, environmental test chambers have been used to study products with countless applications in fields such as aerospace, artificial intelligence, automotive, electronics, solar cell, medical, industrial and consumer research.
 In these industries, the sample or material to be tested must be exposed to defined variations of environmental factors to study the effects, or even as preparation for future studies.